It has become almost something of a cliche in society nowadays to use the adage that you cannot cope with a problem unless you first admit it.

-This experience was codified and written down in order that anyone who was interested, either for themselves or for other people, would be able to access this experience, and use it in whatever way they found helpful.
+This experience was codified and written down so that anyone interested, either for themselves or for other people, would be able to access this experience and use it in whatever way they found helpful.

-It is worth realising that the word acceptance, and the more broad notion of accepting one’s own alcoholism, has a particular slant in Alcoholics Anonymous that differs from other 12 step fellowships.
+It is worth realising that the word acceptance, and the more broad notion of accepting one’s alcoholism, has a particular slant in Alcoholics Anonymous that differs from other 12-step fellowships.

-The term surrender is quite often used in the same context as acceptance, and there is what is often a general sense that someone needs to surrender to the program, surrender to God, surrender to the 12 step fellowship, and sometimes even surrender to a sponsor in order to get sober and stay sober.
+The term surrender is quite often used in the same context as acceptance, and there is what is often a general sense that someone needs to surrender to the program, surrender to God, surrender to the 12-step fellowship, and sometimes even surrender to a sponsor to get sober and stay sober.

 Dangers of Surrender

-The very word surrender implies some level of defeat, often worded as the defeat of the individuals own ego, or the defeat of their self-will run riot life and their journey with alcohol.
+The very word surrender implies some level of defeat, often worded as the defeat of the individual’s ego, or the defeat of their self-will run riot life and their journey with alcohol.

-Interestingly, in other 12 step fellowships, the notion of acceptance is a much more gentle one.
-It is really about an acknowledgement of one’s own reality, not such a strong sense of fundamentalism, more such a strong sense of the implications of what it means.
+Interestingly, in other 12-step fellowships, the notion of acceptance is a much more gentle one.
+It is really about an acknowledgement of one’s reality, not such a strong sense of fundamentalism, but more a sense of the implications of what it means.

-One of the main reasons for this, is that acceptance of the fact that an alcoholics cannot drink any more is often a pretty terrifying experience.
+One of the main reasons for this is that acceptance of the fact that an alcoholic cannot drink any more is often a pretty terrifying experience.